Bastyr University: Main campus

 Bastyr's main campus sits on 51 acres (20.5 ha) of forests and athletic fields near Lake Washington.
 The Saint Edward State Park forest surrounds it on three sides.
 Housing facilities include a student village of 11 cottage-style buildings designed to blend into the campus's natural setting and built to Leadership in Energy and Environmental Design (LEED) platinum specifications.

 The campus includes a renovated chapel, originally built in the 1950s for the St. Edward Seminary, which is now rented for musical performances, weddings, and other events.
 The chapel is known for its acoustical quality and architectural details, which include stained-glass windows, mosaics, and a box-beam ceiling.
 Scores for films including Brokeback Mountain, About Schmidt, Mr. Holland's Opus, and Mirror Mirror and for video games have been recorded in the chapel.
 Dave Matthews used it to record the orchestral track for one of his albums; his wife, Ashley Harper, is a naturopathic doctor who received her degree from Bastyr.

 Seattle chef Jim Watkins became director of food services in 2011 and introduced meat dishes to the previously strictly vegetarian menu.

 Bastyr operates a naturopathic teaching clinic in the Wallingford neighborhood of Seattle, where they offer consultations to the public.

+The university announced in 2025 that it would consider selling part or all of its Kenmore campus, which had become half vacant as more classes moved to remote learning.